0x61nas/weebsite/content/media/index.md

 +++
 title = "Media"
-description = "Yo, am from gen-z also!" date = 2023-08-17 draft = false
+description = "The none text stuff that I wanna share with you" date = 2023-08-17 draft = false